NathanielF/NathanielF.github.io/notes/certain_things/Statistics/Analogies between Missing Data and Causal Inference.md

         Y_{i}(1), & \text{for } D = 1\\
         \end{array}\right\}
 $$
 where the (S)table (U)nit (T)reatment (V)alue (A)ssumption holds i.e. the observed data under treatment or non-treatment regimes is the potential outcome for that individual.
+Additionally the counterfactual outcome is assumed to be stable for each individual.
+It is crucially this assumption that allows for statistical identification of key metrics in causal inference under randomisation.

 ### Average Treatment Effects

-Similarly, we rely on the properties of expectation over the observed data to isolate quantities of causal effect.
-In particular we tend to be interested in the average treatment effects, which we can get by using the following decomposition.
+Similarly, here we rely on the properties of expectation over the observed data to isolate quantities of causal effect.
+In particular we tend to be interested in the average treatment effects, which we can get by using the following decomposition under random assignment.

 $$ E[\tau] = E[Y_{i}(1) - Y_{i}(0)] = E[Y_{i}(1)] - E[Y_{i}(0)] $$
 This decomposition is crucial since it allows us to move between the expectations derived from the observed data under each regime towards an estimate of the population treatment effects.